 If you want to travel outside the United States, you must apply for permission, even if you’ve already been granted with asylum.
 If you are still waiting for a decision on your asylum case, you will be given an ‘advanced parole’.
 If you’ve already been granted asylum, you will be given a Refugee Travel Document (RTD).

 There are exceptions to the one year requirement.
 Your application for asylum will still be granted if you meet the exception as long as you meet the other requirements for asylum.
-Contact us to learn more about the different exceptions and whether you might meet an exception.
+Contact us to learn more about the different exceptions and whether you might meet an exception from our asylum lawyer.

 You can get a social security card and work authorization card, and be able to stay in the United States until a final decision is made on your case.

 If you are granted asylum before USCIS, you can also apply for a green card, or lawful permanent resident status.
 You may also apply for green cards for your family members.

 You can receive assistance from the Office of Refugee Resettlement to get financial or medical help, English language training, and job training and placement (you can also get help with the latter through One-Stop Career Centers).